Scroll to content

 John began his teaching career working in Leeds and then the Midlands teaching Science, and his specialism of Biology.
 John joined Batley Grammar School in 2008 as Head of Science.
 He has progressed his career undertaking several different leadership roles as the school has grown in size due to its continuous success.
 Following a highly successful Deputy Headship, John became Headteacher in 2023.
 John is a keen scientist and sportsman.

-Aman Kang
+Aman Singh Kang

 Upper Batley High School